Rolex Submariner: James Bond

-The Rolex Submariner has appeared in a number of James Bond movies.
-Sean Connery wore a reference 6538 in his first four movies.
-In Dr. No and From Russia with Love, the watch was worn with a leather strap.
-In Goldfinger and Thunderball the strap had been swapped for an undersized NATO type nylon band.
-(The Ministry of Defence "G10" strap was not commissioned until 1973, and then only in admiralty grey without stripes.)
-George Lazenby wore a reference 5513 with an oyster bracelet in parts of On Her Majesty's Secret Service; Roger Moore wore reference 5513 with a 7206 riveted bracelet in his first two Bond movies, Live and Let Die and The Man with the Golden Gun.
-Timothy Dalton is so far the last Bond actor to wear a Rolex in the Bond franchise; he wore a Submariner with a date window in his last Bond film, Licence to Kill.
-The watch may have been a 16800 or 168000, as the movie was shot in the summer of 1988.
-From GoldenEye onwards, James Bond wears different versions of the Omega Seamaster.
+The Rolex Submariner has appeared in a number of James Bond films.
+Sean Connery wore a reference 6538 in his first four films.
+In Dr. No and From Russia with Love, the watch was worn with a leather strap in place of the Oyster bracelet.
+For Goldfinger and Thunderball, the leather strap was replaced with an undersized, tri-color striped single-pass nylon strap with a fabric keeper, often referred to as an "RAF" strap.
+(This strap is often erroneously described as a "NATO" strap; the Ministry of Defence "G10" or "NATO" strap was not commissioned until 1973, and produced only in admiralty grey without stripes.)
+George Lazenby wore a reference 5513 with an oyster bracelet in parts of On Her Majesty's Secret Service, while Roger Moore wore a reference 5513 with a 7206 riveted bracelet in his first two Bond films, Live and Let Die and The Man with the Golden Gun.
+Timothy Dalton is so far the last Bond actor to wear a Rolex watch in the Bond franchise; he wore a Submariner Date in his last Bond film, 1989's Licence to Kill.
+This watch may have been a reference 16800 or 168000, as the film was shot in the summer of 1988.

+Since 1995's GoldenEye, James Bond (as portrayed by Pierce Brosnan and Daniel Craig) has exclusively worn various iterations of the Omega Seamaster.